AllanPhiBmbrda/AllanPhiBmbrda.github.io/README.md

 <b>BemzConnect | Dasmarinas Cavite PH | 2021 - Present<b/>

-* Installed and configured a range of IT infrastructure, including computer hardware, software, systems, networks, printers, and scanners.

-* Provided comprehensive technical support to staff across the entire company.

-* Diagnosed, repaired, and replaced faulty equipment to minimize downtime.
+* System Maintenance and Upkeep: Install, configure, and maintain operating systems and software.
+Perform regular updates, patches, and upgrades to ensure security and performance.

+* User and Access Management: Create and manage user accounts, permissions, and access rights.
+Troubleshoot and resolve user-related issues, such as login problems and file access errors.

+* Hardware and Software Support: Provide technical support for hardware components (e.g., servers, desktops, printers) and software applications.
+Diagnose and resolve technical problems efficiently.

+* Network and Security Management: Monitor network performance and security.
+Implement and maintain security protocols, firewalls, and data backups to protect against data loss and unauthorized access.

-* Evaluated and tested new technology to improve company efficiency and productivity.
+* Performance Monitoring and Optimization: Monitor system performance and resource utilization.
+Identify and resolve bottlenecks to improve efficiency and system responsiveness.

+* Disaster Recovery: Develop and implement disaster recovery plans to ensure business continuity in the event of system failures or other disasters.

 <b>IT Personnel / Programmer</b>

 <b>P.T.
 Universal Gloves | Medan, N. Sumatra, Indonesia | 2012–2021</b>

-* Installed and configured a range of IT infrastructure, including computer hardware, software, systems, networks, printers, and scanners.

-* Provided comprehensive technical support to staff across the entire company.

-* Diagnosed, repaired, and replaced faulty equipment to minimize downtime.

-* Evaluated and tested new technology to improve company efficiency and productivity.
+* Software Development: Design, code, and implement new software applications using Visual Basic.
+This includes writing clean, efficient, and well-documented code.

+* Maintenance and Support: Update, patch, and debug existing applications to ensure continued functionality and performance.
+Troubleshoot issues as they arise and provide technical support for these systems.

+* Database Management: Design, develop, and interact with databases (like SQL Server or Microsoft Access) to support application functionality, including writing and optimizing SQL queries.

+* System Integration: Integrate older Visual Basic applications with newer systems and programming languages to ensure seamless data flow and functionality.

+* Documentation: Create and maintain technical documentation for all developed applications, including design specifications, code comments, and user guides.

 <b>IT Personnel / Programmer</b>